shirish93/shirish93.github.io/templates/blog template.md

 ---
-layout: post
-title: THIS IS A POST TITLE
 author: shirish
 categories:
 - engineering
 - ai
 - genai
 featured: true
 hidden: true
 image: assets/images/genai-roi.jpg
 image_description: This is an image description.
 It will soon be automated.
+last_modified_at: '2026-08-04'
+layout: post
+title: THIS IS A POST TITLE
 ---

 VLAH BLAH BLAH

 <aside class="pquote">